The FUNCTIONAL unity of God’s Church as a whole is one of those identified gaps.

 Huge encouragement resulted in local churches and cities in terms of confidence for outreach, increased conversational outreach equipping, and increased unity amongst churches – bringing hope for the latent potential of churches together in their cities.

-God’s Church is already united its heart and vision.
+It showed that God’s Church is already united its heart and vision.
 What is needed is sensible strategy and opportunity!

 The Christian Church is no longer in the majority.
 How could we become an effectively activated minority?